gmittal/gmittal.github.io/_posts/2016-08-30-hello-world-part-ii.md

 ---END_METADATA---
 ![Content is key.](http://imgs.xkcd.com/comics/blogging.png)

-> "t’s so simple really: If you say you’re going to do something, do it.
-If you start something, finish it.”t." ——)Epictetus

 It is time that I started actually writing consistently on this blog.

 This is my corner of the web.
 A place where I can share ideas, practice writing, geek out, and ruminate about interesting problems.
 I intend to use my blog as a medium of expression, a potpurri of selected sentences that might be thought-provoking, controversial, or just generally interesting.